Tal-Shavit/24B-10242-HW2/README.md

 - **Width & Height:** Easily adjust the width and height of the pop-up to fit your needs.
 ### 2. Background Customization
 - **Solid Color Background:** Change the background color of the pop-up to any solid color.
-- **Gradient Background:** Apply a gradient background with multiple customization options for a more dynamic look.
+- **Gradient Background:** Apply a gradient background with multiple customization options for a more dynamic look using GradientDrawable.Orientation.
+You can choose from the following types:
+GradientDrawable.Orientation.BL_TR (Bottom-Left to Top-Right)
+GradientDrawable.Orientation.BOTTOM_TOP (Bottom to Top)
+GradientDrawable.Orientation.BR_TL (Bottom-Right to Top-Left)
+GradientDrawable.Orientation.LEFT_RIGHT (Left to Right)
+GradientDrawable.Orientation.RIGHT_LEFT (Right to Left)
+GradientDrawable.Orientation.TL_BR (Top-Left to Bottom-Right)
+GradientDrawable.Orientation.TOP_BOTTOM (Top to Bottom)
+GradientDrawable.Orientation.TR_BL (Top-Right to Bottom-Left)
 ### 3. Border Customization
 - **Add Border:** Option to add a border around the pop-up.
 - **Border Thickness:** Choose the thickness of the border to match your design preferences.